Acebond/acebond.github.io/posts/2025-06-18-ntlm-relaying-tips-and-tricks.md

 ## HTTP (WebDAV / WebClient) -> LDAP(S)

-1. Check LDAP Signing and Channel Binding
+### Step 1: Check LDAP Signing and Channel Binding
 There are exactly 2 configurations.
 **Secure:** Every DC has "LDAP Signing Enforced" **AND** "Channel Binding Required".
 **Insecure:** At least 1 DC does not enforce LDAP signing **OR** require channeling binding.